-The registered representative recommending a private placement is responsible for determining that the customer's investment in the offering is suitable for the customer based on information provide and know about the customer.
-The registered representative must consider minimum investor requirements and other suitability standards for each private placement offering
+Prior to a registered representative recommending a private placement to a customer, the broker dealer must have approved the offering.
+The registered representative recommending a private placement is responsible for determining that the customer's investment in the offering is suitable for the customer based on information provided and known about the customer.
+The registered representative must consider minimum investor requirements and other suitability standards for each private placement offering.